HewlettPackard/OpenShift-on-SimpliVity/README.md

 10. runs the final step of the OpenShift Installation (wait-for installation-complete)

+The playbook `playbooks/ldap.yml` illustrates how to integrate an LDAP service into the cluster as an identity provider.
+The default custom resource provided (as a file) was tested against a Microsoft Active Directory.
+You will probably have to adapt this file to match your environment

+## Requirements

 | Requirement (1)                                              | Choice Made                                               | Comment                                                      |
 | :------------------------------------------------------------ | :--------------------------------------------------------- | :------------------------------------------------------------ |